Originally known as the Russian Wolfhound, the Borzoi temperament is loyal, calm, and agreeable.

 Borzois often find themselves in rescue organizations or shelters when a family isn’t fully aware of the Borzoi temperament.

 If you are looking for an older dog or are willing to open your home to a special needs Borzoi, adoption is for you!

 If you resort to your local shelter try these temperament tests to assess the temperament of the Borzois you are adopting.

-To find a purebred Borzoi for sale from a breeder, your first stop should the be the American Kennel Club Marketplace.
+To find a purebred Borzoi for sale from a breeder, your first stop should be the American Kennel Club Marketplace.
 You can search for Borzoi breeders based on location as well as pedigree.

 Don’t pick the first breeder you find.
-Shop around to find a breeder that makes you comfortable and is knowledgeable about the breed.
+Shop around to find a good breeder that makes you comfortable and is knowledgeable about the breed.

 Ask as many questions as you can.
 A responsible breeder will spend as much time as necessary with you to make sure the Borzoi breed is right for you!

-A Final Word about the Borzoi
+A Final Word about the Borzoi Breed and Temperament

-These tall and slender pups are intuitive and well-mannered, making them the perfect family companion.
+Otherwise, these tall and slender pups are intuitive and well-mannered, making them the perfect family companion.